 Great accessible UK weekend breaks: Chester

-For people with mobility problems, the difference between being able to visit a city and not generally comes down to small details.
-A step to a restaurant, no ramp, a kerb that hasn’t been flattened and no mobility aids like a stairlift can make people with mobility problems feel trapped.
-Chester, however, has recently been named Europe’s most accessible city, making it the first British city to receive the coveted award.
+For people with mobility restrictions, the difference between being able to visit a city and not generally comes down to small details.
+For example, a step to a restaurant, no ramp, a kerb that hasn’t been flattened, and no mobility aids like a stairlift can make things difficult for people with limited mobility.
+Chester, however, has previously been named Europe’s most accessible city, which made it the first British city to receive the coveted award.

-“The ancient city is a truly breath-taking experience.
+“The ancient city is a truly breathtaking experience.
 Each chapter of Chester's history is etched into the very fabric of the city.
-Well, you are walking where Roman Legionnaires marched to war, Viking raiders wreaked havoc and Norman invaders conquered Angle Saxons.
+Well, you are walking where Roman Legionnaires marched to war, Viking raiders wreaked havoc, and Norman invaders conquered Anglo-Saxons.

 “Chester has the most complete city walls, the oldest racecourse and the largest Roman Amphitheatre in Britain, plus a 1000-year-old cathedral with Europe's finest example of medieval carvings - and of course the one and only 700-year-old Rows galleries where shopping is a double delight.

-There are lots of attractions to visit in Chester and here are some of the most accessible attractions visitors just can’t miss during a visit to the city.
+There are lots of attractions in Chester that you can visit, and here are some of the most accessible attractions visitors can’t miss during a visit to the city.

-Make time for Chester Zoo as it is the most-visited UK attraction outside London and home to a staggering 7,000 animals in acres of glorious gardens.
+Chester Zoo is a must-visit, and it is the most-visited UK attraction outside London and is home to more than 7,000 animals in acres of glorious gardens.

 Some of the animals visitors can see include Sumatran tigers, Asiatic lions, jaguars, North African cheetahs, elephants, giraffes, black rhinos, zebras, chimpanzees, orangutans, sun bears, crocodiles, snakes and lizards, to name just a few.

-The zoo is not only one of the most popular attractions but is also very accessible with free entry on offer to carers for visitors with mobility problems, free disabled parking, accessible pathways, accessible toilets and wheelchair and electric scooter hire.
+Chester Zoo has wheelchair access and is renowned for its accessibility.
+Free entry is offered to carers for visitors with mobility problems, free disabled parking, accessible pathways, accessible toilets and wheelchair and electric scooter hire.

 Chester Cathedral is many things to different people: an ancient abbey, a cultural hub and a unique blend of medieval and modern history.
 Visitors travel from all over the world to see the cathedral, which was founded as a Benedictine abbey in 1092.
 The cathedral is home to the most complete set of monastic buildings in the country and a Georgian square.

 There is a gift shop to pick up some unique souvenirs, and there is also a falconry and nature gardens where people can meet and greet birds of prey.
 There is also a display where Chester Cathedral is being recreated, brick-by-brick using LEGO® pieces, and over 271,000 LEGO® bricks are expected to be used!
 This project is currently in the process of being built and visitors are welcome to come along to see the progress of the model.

-The cathedral is very accessible with level access into the venue and once inside visitors with mobility problems will be able to use ramps to navigate up and down the stairs.
-There are also accessible toilets available to wheelchair users or those who others who struggle to sit down and stand up on their own.
+Chester Cathedral has disabled access, with level access into the venue.
+Once inside, visitors with mobility problems will be able to use ramps to navigate up and down the stairs.
+There are also accessible toilets available to wheelchair users or those who struggle to sit down and stand up on their own.

 Arguably Chester’s most famous attraction is its city walls.
 The walls are the most complete Roman, Saxon and medieval walls in the UK, but despite their age, the accessibility for disabled visitors is great.

-With ramped or level access visitors with mobility problems can still access this iconic attraction and with Blue Badge holders able to park for free for up to four hours, it makes it even easier for visitors to walk to the walls.
+With ramped or level access, visitors with mobility problems can still access this iconic attraction.
+In addition, blue Badge holders can park for free for up to four hours, making it even easier for visitors to walk to the walls.

-Along the walls, you will be able to get some great views of the city’s most famous sights and historic places such the River Dee and the Clwydian Hills in the distance.
-As well as the great views visitors will be able to learn about the rich history of Chester and its famous walls.
-From the fact, the Romans built the walls to defend their fortress of Deva to their extension in the middle ages down to the river.
+Along the walls, you will be able to get some great views of the city’s most famous sights and historic places, such as the River Dee and the Clwydian Hills, in the distance.
+As well as the great views, visitors will be able to learn about the rich history of Chester and its famous walls.
+From the Romans building the walls to defend their fortress of Deva to their extension in the Middle Ages down to the river.

-If the weather is nice visitors will be able to get some stunning views and it might be worth heading here in the morning to avoid the crowds.
+If the weather is nice, visitors will get some stunning views, and it might be worth heading here in the morning to avoid the crowds.

 Best restaurants in Chester